C-Dog346/COMP602-Software-Development-Practice/README.md

 # COMP602-Software-Development-Practice
-Course content for COMP602 Software Development Practice in my third semester of BCIS.
+Course content for COMP602 Software Development Practice in my fourth semester of BCIS.